KevinFlanagan7/Golf-classic/README.md

 ### Bugs

-- I had a probelm with the navigation menu bar when testing as it was scrolling too far past the About, Prize, Gallery and Sign up sections.
+- I had a probelm with the navigation menu list when testing as it was scrolling too far past the page sections (About, Prize, Gallery and Sign up).
 I used the scroll-padding-top command to resolve the problem.
 I also used the scroll behavior command and set it to smooth for a better user experience.
 Screenshots in dropdown menu below.

     <details><summary>Screenshots</summary>